 - Number 5: Fly ash clay bricks in contrast with common clay bricks are manufactured with fly ash and an addition of clay material, at about 1,000Cnevertheless, studies have shown that these bricks are not that durable as they seem due to the fact that they might produce pop-outs when come into contact with moisture and water, causing these bricks to expand.

-Where to add exposed bricks inside you house
+Types of bricks: Where to add exposed bricks inside you house

 Hallway royal exposed bricks: Give yourself a royal journey inside your own house interior with guests.
 Explore hallway brick walls looks with common clay bricks or brick, which are now more aesthetic and can provide you a more chic version of medieval looks.
 These tiles are successfully used especially in the hallways, but can be also used in the kitchens, living rooms or bathrooms.